SergioJordan/SergioJordan/README.md

 ###

 <p align="left">
-  I'm a Mechatronic Engineer ⚙️ with 8 years of hands-on experience in tech and development 💻.<br><br>
+  I'm a Mechatronic Engineer ⚙️ with 8 years of hands-on experience in tech and development 💻.<br>
   I build systems that handle lots of users at once 👥.
 Mostly using Java ☕.
-I like things that just work — fast ⚡, stable 🧱, and clean 🧼.<br><br>
+I like things that just work — fast ⚡, stable 🧱, and clean 🧼.<br>
   I’ve worked on projects that needed smart integrations 🔗 and solid performance 🚀.
 Service-oriented architectures (SOA) are my thing.
-I enjoy making different systems talk to each other smoothly 🤝.<br><br>
+I enjoy making different systems talk to each other smoothly 🤝.<br>
   I’m also good with clients 🤓.
-I like solving their problems 🧠 and giving them exactly what they need — nothing more, nothing less 🎯.<br><br>
+I like solving their problems 🧠 and giving them exactly what they need — nothing more, nothing less 🎯.<br>
   Right now, I’m always learning 📚.
 New tools 🛠️.
 New tech 🧪.
-Always leveling up ⬆️.<br><br>
+Always leveling up ⬆️.<br>
   Outside of work, I enjoy tinkering with new ideas 💡 and exploring tech trends 🌐.
-Curiosity drives me 🧭.<br><br>
+Curiosity drives me 🧭.<br>

   If it’s a challenge 🧩 and needs a sharp, creative fix — I’m in ✅.
 </p>